-Forgotten.
-No, dear, not the other “f” word.
-Wrong F. Christ.
+No, dear, wrong “f” word.
+The one I had in mind was, ‘Forgotten’.
+Christ.
 Is He really the reason for the season?
 People will tell you He is, but their actions say otherwise.
 I don’t know about you but I did a whole lot of dying this Christmas.
 I do try not to have expectations, I really do.
 Even if they’re minimal.
 I learned years ago that to assume makes an ass out of you and me.
 And the last thing I want to be is an ass.
 Still, I did have hopes of mother daughter bonding, I must admit.
 Having invested monies I didn’t really have and driving for quite some time to see my oldest and dearest, I kind of thought I’d actually get to be with her.
 Wrong assumption, apparently.

 Turns out a 23 year old’s idea of time with mom is to stand peeling apples for the apple pie she promised her coworkers.
 Regardless of the fact that mom happens to have a humungous migraine and her roommate has her whole family over, family who happen to adore Christmas music, the louder the better.
 What fun.
 Now you know how my Christmas Eve went.
 How did yours turn out?
 The way you planned?
 I’ll bet it did.

 Correct me if I’m wrong but I kind of hoped I’d see her the next day, since it was Christmas Day after all.
 Wrong again.
 Well, actually, I did get to see her.
 And her adorable kitten.
 For an hour and a half.
 Oh yeah.
 Did I mention I did a lot of dying this Christmas?